ellakoa/postcard-poem/content/posts/deal-pier.md

   to go, and are only on show when the tide is quite low.

-  Three Tiers for Deal Pier
+  Three Tiers for Deal Pier.
 collection: Places
 aspect: landscape
 image: /img/deal-pier-beach-flowers1-tiny.jpg